amqp-node/amqplib/doc/channel_api.md

 Remove a binding from an exchange to another exchange.
 A binding with the exact `source` exchange, `destination` exchange, routing key `pattern`, and extension `args` will be removed.
-If no such binding exists, it's &ndash; you guessed it &ndash; a channel error.
+If no such binding exists, it's &ndash; you guessed it &ndash; a channel error, except in RabbitMQ >= version 3.2.0, for which it succeeds trivially[1][rabbitmq-idempotent-delete].

 ### `Channel#publish(exchange, routingKey, content, [options])`